Murder of Elizabeth Roberts

 Elizabeth "Lisa" Ann Roberts (née Elder; November 3, 1959 – August 9, 1977), otherwise known as Precious Jane Doe, was an American homicide victim found near Everett, Washington on August 14, 1977, who was an unidentified decedent for 43 years until being identified on June 16, 2020.
 She had been picked up by a male driver while hitchhiking and killed after refusing sex.
-Her assailant had strangled her with a cord and then emptied his gun into her head, complicating identification.
+Her assailant had strangled her with a cord and then shot multiple bullets into her head, complicating identification.
 Roberts was a teen runaway who left her Oregon home in July 1977, less than a month before her murder.
 She was given the nickname "Precious Jane Doe" by Detective Jim Scharf, who began investigating the case in 2008.
 The detective was quoted as saying, "This young girl was precious to me because her moral decision from her proper upbringing cost her her life [...]
 I knew she had to be precious to her family too, so I had to find them.
 We needed to give her name back to her and return her remains to her family."
 Roberts was 17 at the time of her murder, though initial police estimations of her age were much older.
 Her body was found by blackberry pickers, and the medical examiner determined she had been dead for approximately 5 days before discovery.
 She was discovered fully clothed in a pastel tank top and denim cutoffs.
 As her identity remained unknown, Roberts' case was relegated as a cold case.
 In 2020, genetic testing via hair samples was used to locate her biological family, who led to her adoptive family.